kbilsted/ReassureTest.Net/README.md

 <br/>
 <br/>

 # 5. Simple field filtering

-Often when comparing an object-graph, you want to ignore certain elements.
+Often when comparing object-graphs, you want to ignore fields uninteresting to the test.
 As an alternative to using the wildcards `*` and `?`, you can filter away any fields.
-The simple filtering we discuss here is based on the predicate `PropertyInfo -> bool`.
-For more advanced filtering, read further below.
+A simple filtering mechanism exists based on the predicate *PropertyInfo -> bool*.

 To filter away every field not starting with the letter `"S"` we can simple use